google/tour-of-wgsl/content/expressions/evaluation-stage/overview/_index.md

 ### Pipeline creation
 * Finalizes values for `override-expressions`
-* Sub-expressions can be all of the above, plus
+* Sub-expressions can anything in a `const-expression`, plus
   * override-declared values,
   * values from [GPUProgrammableStage.constants](https://gpuweb.github.io/gpuweb/#dom-gpuprogrammablestage-constants)

 ### Shader execution
 * Finalizes values for `runtime-expressions`
-* Sub-expressions can be all of the above, plus:
+* Sub-expressions can be anything in a `override-expression`, plus
   * let-declared values
   * any function call,
   * variable contents